 Open a primary release checklist.

-6.2.2 Subsequent Release Candidates, Final Releases and Patch Releases
+6.2.2 Subsequent Release Candidates, Final Releases and Patch Releases numba X.Y.Z

 Releases subsequent to the first release in a series usually involves a series of cherry-picks, the recipe is therefore slightly different.